Jaffer74/Airline-Passenger-Satisfaction-system-/README.md

 ## Documentation
 For detailed methodology, results, and analysis, see the [IEEE Report](report.pdf).

-## Contributing
-We welcome contributions!
-Please see `CONTRIBUTING.md` for guidelines.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.